HacKanCuBa/blake2signer/docs/docs/examples.md

 !!! info "New in v2.0.0"

 Whenever the signature expires, an [`ExpiredSignatureError`](errors.md#blake2signer.errors.ExpiredSignatureError) is raised.
-Since v2.0.0, this exception contains additional, useful, information: the signature timestamp as an aware datetime object (in UTC), and since v2.5.0, the _valid_ unsigned data payload (given the signature is valid and correct, it is OK to access its unsigned data value, just be aware that its time-to-live has expired, according to your own settings).
+From v2.0.0, this exception contains additional, useful, information: the signature timestamp as an aware datetime object (in UTC), and from v2.5.0, the _valid_ unsigned data payload (given the signature is valid and correct, it is OK to access its unsigned data value, just be aware that its time-to-live has expired, according to your own settings).

-Check out the [details' page](details.md#exceptions) and the [errors reference](errors.md) for more info.
+Check out the [details' page](details.md#exceptions) and the [error reference](errors.md) for more info.

 === "Blake2SerializerSigner"